Form 940 for 2023 - An Overview

 If your business fails to file 940 Form with the IRS by January 31, 2024, the IRS will assess penalties.

 By doing the following you can avoid unwanted interest and penalties from the IRS:

 - File your annual Form 940 by the deadline

 - Attach the required Schedules (A, R)

 For filing Form 940, select the IRS recommended way of e-filing.
+With TaxBandits, you can

-With TaxBandits, file the 940 Form easily with the other supported Forms.
+E-file 940 Form easily with the other supported Forms.